chicio/Autoclosure-and-Escaping/README.md

 ### Description

-The app contains and example of how much powerful are  `@autoclosure` and `@escaping`  closure attributes.
+The app contains an example of how much powerful are  `@autoclosure` and `@escaping`  closure attributes.
 The app let you select dinamically the action to be executed when a table view cell is selected.
 Below an article quote:

 > In this post I will show you two interesting closure features: `@autoclosure` and `@escaping`.